Simulation and Clinical Lab Education Coordinator

 - Train clinical faculty and teaching assistants in all aspects of the simulation process to develop and enhance their ability to facilitate simulation sessions according to established standards;

-- Evaluate and revise the testing guidelines and procedures for the undergraduate student Clinical Skill Competency Testing Program to ensure that it is evidence-based and adequately assesses a student’s ability to perform the skill safely and accurately in the clinical setting; provide training to graduate teaching assistants in all aspects of Clinical Skill Competency Program to ensure that they can provide thorough and uniform assessment of students’ skill and accurately document the testing outcomes;
+- Evaluate and revise the testing guidelines and procedures for the undergraduate student Clinical Skill Competency Testing Program to ensure that it is evidence-based and adequately assesses a student’s ability to perform the skill safely and accurately in the clinical setting; provide training to graduate teaching assistants in all aspects of Clinical Skill Competency Program to ensure that they can provide a thorough and uniform assessment of students’ skill and accurately document the testing outcomes;

 - Coordinate the progressive design and implementation of Clinical Simulation Days for each clinical course;